 For instance, most cross-border banking transactions take up to three business days including transfer via Automated Clearing Houses.
 The process usually involves different parties and without doubt, fees accumulate at each step of the process, including transfers from the sender’s bank to the national correspondent bank, from one correspondent bank to another, and foreign exchange fees.

 For low volume transactions, you could pay up to 10 percent in costs and 2 to 3 percent for high volume transactions in legacy systems.
 Further charges apply from recipients.
-Crypto payments can only be made for a fraction of fees especially for low volume transactions.
+Crypto payments can only be made for a fraction of the average fees in these legacy systems, especially for low volume transactions.

 Although users still incur external fees when they engage third-party services such as wallet services, the final costs are low compared to charges related to legacy systems.
 And innovation continues so more opportunities of lowering costs on these types of transactions are on the way.